🚀Transition Work Items - Post Function

 Overview

-• Filter by issue type or link type
+• Filter by issue type or link type – Narrow the operation to specific types or link relationships.

 Transition Work Items Post Function configuration example: On transition to Done, automatically move all child issues to Done and set their resolution to match the parent.